Alcohol and cardiovascular disease

+In a 2018 study on 599,912 drinkers, a roughly linear association was found with alcohol consumption and a higher risk of stroke, coronary artery disease excluding myocardial infarction, heart failure, fatal hypertensive disease, and fatal aortic aneurysm, even for moderate drinkers.
+Alcohol abuse may also cause occupational cardiovascular disease.
+The American Heart Association states that people who are currently non-drinkers should not start drinking alcohol.

 Excessive alcohol intake is associated with an elevated risk of alcoholic liver disease (ALD), heart failure, some cancers, and accidental injury, and is a leading cause of preventable death in industrialized countries.
 Some studies have suggested that one drink per day may have cardiovascular benefits.
 However, these studies are controversial, and the common view is that no level of alcohol consumption improves health.
 There is far more evidence for the harmful effects of alcohol than for any beneficial effects.
 It is also recognized that the alcohol industry may promote the unsubstantiated benefits of moderate drinking.